stefanbeller/lpc/source/docs/styleguide.rst

 .. image:: ../static/images/sunpoint.gif
    :alt: Lighting example

+Your light to dark color ramps should *never* all have the same hue.
+Vary the hue and saturation a bit as you go from light to dark, or your objects will look flat.

 To create shadows or lowlights, once you have the main color the shade you want it to be move the hue (hsv selector) slightly towards the closest purple.
 To create highlight color, do the same but instead of